diegoaw31/itap-robotica-medica.github.io/_pages/projects/covid.md

 <b>Participating entity:</b>  University of Valladolid: ITAP Research Institute and Biomedical Engineering Group.
 "Benito Menni" Hospital Center (Valladolid - Spain).
 <b>Duration:</b> September-2021 - December-2022

+Project co-financed by the ERDF, Thematic Objective 1, which promotes technological development, innovation and quality research.

 ---

 Many of the people who have suffered from the COVID-19 disease see their quality of life considerably reduced.
 These are people who continue to present clinical manifestations